harika-mini/File-hider/README.md

    - The file will be encrypted before hiding.

 4. **Accessing Hidden Files**:
-   - You can retrieve a hidden file by providing the appropriate decryption key.
+   - You can retrieve a hidden file by providing the appropriate Password.

 ## MVC Architecture Breakdown